-On June 22, 2020, with the assistance of Air Canada Cargo, the Company entered into a second commercial agreement dated June 22, 2020 with DSV to deploy DDC's drone delivery platform, with the intent for DSV to deliver healthcare related cargo from DSV's warehouse in Milton, Ontario to DSV customers locally.
-The term of this agreement is three months with full payment being made upfront by DSV.

-On August 27, 2020, the Company announced that it had completed the implementation of the second route with DSV.
-This route was the Company's first contactless cargo drop project that includes moving cargo from a DroneSpot from DSV's warehouse in Milton, Ontario to a DropSpot at Reckitt Benckiser in Milton, Ontario approximately 4 kilometers away and travelling across Highway 401.
+On June 22, 2020, with the assistance of Air Canada Cargo, the Company entered into a second commercial agreement dated June 22, 2020, with DSV to deploy DDC's drone delivery platform, with the intent for DSV to deliver healthcare related cargo from DSV's warehouse in Milton, Ontario to DSV customers locally.
+The term of this agreement was three months with full payment being made upfront by DSV.
+The second route became operational on August 27, 2020, moving cargo from DSV's warehouse in Milton, Ontario to a DropSpot at Reckitt Benckiser in Milton, Ontario approximately 4 kilometers away and travelling across Highway 401.
+The term of the contract for the second route concluded in Q4 2020.